Skip to main content

 Life Transitions...Lemons or Lemonade?

-By Stephen C. Schultz The sun was high in the sky with a slight breeze that kept the temperature an even 87 degrees.
-This was a comfortable day in the West Desert of Northern Utah.
-It was a two hour drive just to get to this point in time.
-The veins in his neck protruded and the grimace on his face matched the guttural growl that escaped his lips.
+By Stephen C. Schultz The sun was high in the sky, with a slight breeze keeping the temperature at a comfortable 87 degrees.
+It was a pleasant day in the West Desert of Northern Utah.
+Getting to this point, however, required a two-hour drive.
+The veins in his neck bulged, and the grimace on his face matched the guttural growl that escaped his lips.
 A long screech filled the air as the lug nut finally moved a fraction of an inch.
-Yes, it had happened…a flat tire in the middle of nowhere!
-Daniel Hazen was the one asked to bring me out to a team of kids in a wilderness treatment program.
-Daniel is the Program Director at Outback Therapeutic Expeditions.
-What a great guy!
-Well rounded and easy going, it is obvious to see how much he loves this work of assisting families and their struggling teens.
-I was on my way to visit with a young lady who was scheduled to attend Discovery Academy.
-She was anxious to learn more about where her eventual transition would take her.
+Yes, it had happened—a flat tire in the middle of nowhere!
+Daniel Hazen was the one tasked with bringing me to a team of kids in a wilderness treatment program.
+Daniel, the Program Director at Outback Therapeutic Expeditions, is an exceptional person.
+Well-rounded and easygoing, it’s clear how much he loves helping families and their struggling teens.
+I was on my way to meet a young lady who was scheduled to attend Discovery Ranch South .
+She was eager to learn more about where her transition would take her.
+I visited Jamie (not her real name) at Outback a...

 Helping Teens Connect in a World of High Anxiety